hexagram30/map/README.md

 # hexagram30/map

-*A map-making library for use by hexagram30 projects*
+*A map-making library for worlds, cities, dungeons, and buildings in hexagram30 projects*

 [![][logo]][logo-large]